mocleiri/kuali-student/Sakai/CLE-IT/READMe.md

 ## APIs

-The Sakai APIs are written in Ruby 1.9.2 using the Nokogiri locally as Ruby gems with the command:
+The Sakai APIs are written in Ruby 1.9.2 using the Nokogiri and Yaml locally as Ruby gems with the command:

 `gem install nokogiri`
+`gem install yaml`

 Installing the gems will also install all necessary dependencies.